byeongkeonLee/SKKU_ComputerGraphics_OceanGame/README.md

     ↑, ↓ : play round up and down

-In Second scene, you can game by using next key.
+In the second scene, you can play the game by using the next key.

     W, A, S, D : move the ship
     (Ctrl + ) 1, 3, 4, space : (Reinforce) Skill